 The power measurements listed above clearly show different transformer qualities.
-The above 1.2W was consumed by a low-cost 2x6V-5VA print-mount transformer of roughly $\in$ 5,=.
-Doing the same measurement with a duo of small 7VA toroid transformers of about $\in$ 15, gives a power reading of 8W in full operation and a drop to 0.1W (!) in preamp power-down mode.
-Although this 0.1W is clearly below my measurement accuracy, these measurements do show that it is very well possible to design always-on equipment with really negligible power consumption.
+The above 1.2W was consumed by a low-cost 2x6V-5VA print-mount transformer costing roughly €5,=.
+Doing the same measurement with a duo of small 7VA toroid transformers of about €15 each, gives a power reading of 8W in full operation and a drop to 0.1W (!) in preamp power-down mode.
+Although this 0.1W is clearly below my measurement accuracy (on 230Vac lines), these measurements do show that it is very well possible to design always-on equipment with really negligible power consumption.